23046641-Zahran/Job_Matching/README.md

-# SkillLink - AI-Powered Job Matcher
+# Job Assistant - AI-Powered Job Matcher

-SkillLink is a mobile-first AI-powered job matching platform that connects polytechnic students and graduates to skilled jobs based on location and skills.
+Job Assistant is a mobile-first AI-powered job matching platform that connects polytechnic students and graduates to skilled jobs based on location and skills.

 ## Features